-Here are family portrait tips to use for families and small groups that will help your portraits stand out.
+How do you take good family portraits?
+Here are 5 family portrait tips to use for families and small groups that will help your portraits stand out.
 You can take beautiful and creative family portraits with just a little planning.

-Rather than just plop down your subject on the couch and take a quick snapshot, think it out just a bit ahead of time.
+Rather than just plop down your subject on the couch and take a quick snapshot, think it out in your mind ahead of time.
 One of the biggest mistakes you can make in portrait photography is not having at least somewhat of a game plan before you start posing.

 If you've ever viewed a family portrait and heard yourself saying, "Wow, that's a really nice portrait," then it may be that style of photograph you wish to create.